 VidNotes Transcription Accuracy: What to Expect

-VidNotes uses OpenAI Whisper Large-v3 for local video transcription and a hybrid approach for YouTube and social media videos (using existing captions when available, falling back to Whisper for videos without captions).
+VidNotes uses OpenAI Whisper Large-v3 for local video and a hybrid approach for YouTube and social (existing captions when available, Whisper as fallback).

 VidNotes Accuracy Benchmarks

-VidNotes outperforms most competitors because it uses a hybrid approach:
+VidNotes outperforms most competitors through that hybrid approach:

-- For YouTube videos: Pulls existing auto-generated captions (which YouTube generates using Google Speech-to-Text v2) and enhances them with AI.
+- YouTube videos: pulls existing auto-generated captions (Google Speech-to-Text v2) and enhances with AI

-- For social media videos (TikTok, Instagram): Uses OpenAI Whisper, which excels at short-form content with background music.
+- Social media (TikTok, Instagram): uses Whisper, which holds up on short-form content with background music

-- For local videos: Uses OpenAI Whisper Large-v3, the most accurate open-source transcription model.
+- Local videos: Whisper Large-v3, the most accurate open-source model

 How VidNotes Compares to Competitors